dymoksc/spanf/README.md

 * notifiers/sample_notifier.py - sample notifier, simply appends a message about any event it receives (*please, make sure, that the notifiers/sample_notifier.log file is accessible and writable by the script*).

+Note, that event emitters should have set *None* as their output format to function properly.

 ### Frontend

 The frontend is presented with a database administration interface with three main views, available on the